-Read about the Formosa Boulevard subway station in Kaohsiung (Taiwan) one of the most beautiful in the world.
+Read about the Formosa Boulevard subway station in Kaohsiung (Taiwan), one of the most beautiful in the world.

-Every now and then I have read articles about the most beautiful metro stations in the world and Formosa Boulevard is often mentioned.
+Every now and then, I have read articles about the most beautiful metro stations in the world, and Formosa Boulevard is often mentioned.
 It is not difficult to understand why.

 Some info about the Formosa Boulevard subway station

-The Formosa Boulevard station was inaugurated in 2009 right before the World Games held there started.
+The Formosa Boulevard station was inaugurated in 2009, right before the World Games held there started.

+Currently, it is the largest circular-shaped station in the world.
 The panels depict the history of human life, with sections dedicated to water, earth, light, and fire.
 The main message, according to the architect, is love and tolerance.